zlogic/vogon-nj/README.md

 `npm run maintenance`

-By default, Vogon runs in `development` mode, which disables SSL enforcement and enables advanced error logging.
+By default, Vogon-NJ runs in `development` mode, which disables SSL enforcement and enables advanced error logging.
 Set the `NODE_ENV` environment variable to something other than `development` (e.g. `production`) to disable this.